eliot-portevin/Hues-in-the-Air/NetworkProtocol.md

 Command sent form server all clients in the lobby, to send message to all clients connected to the lobby

 ### SEND_CLIENT_LIST
-List of all clients is being sent to a client <br>
+List of all clients is being sent to a client upon their request.<br>
 Example: ServerProtocol.SEND_CLIENT_LIST.toString() + ServerProtocol.SEPARATOR + clients.stream().map(ClientHandler::getUsername).collect(Collectors.joining(" ")); <br>
-Command sent form server to client, to inform client who is connected to the server
+Command sent form server to client, to inform client of who is connected to the server

 ### PONG
 Signal regularly sent from server to client to confirm connection